When You Arrive

 - Attend your appointment, ensuring that you take the full set of required documentation with you (see below)

-The Irish National and Immigration Service (INIS) is located on 13/14 Burgh Quay, Dublin 2.
-Please see here for location and contact information: inis.gov.ie/en/INIS/Pages/contact-registration
+Immigration Service Delivery (ISD) (formerly the Irish Naturalisation and Immigration Service or 'INIS') is located on 13/14 Burgh Quay, Dublin 2.
+Please see https://www.irishimmigration.ie/contact-immigration-service-delivery/ for location and contact information (Registration in Dublin):

-- International Student Confirmation letter - Once you have a confirmed INIS appointment, you must request a registration letter from DCU.
-Please don’t request your letter more than a week before your INIS appointment.
+- International Student Confirmation letter - Once you have a confirmed ISD appointment, you must request a registration letter from DCU.
+Please don’t request your letter more than a week before your appointment with ISD.
 Request your letter here.

 - Your valid passport